Steven Gault: Informer

 Gault was born in North Bay and dropped out of high school in grade 10.
 In 2008, Gault testified that he started working as a police informer in 1990 at the age of 17 as he became involved in various criminal activities while at the same time informing on his associates.
 Gault stated: "I was just providing information to them [the police] for money about drug dealing operations in the area".
 When asked by the Crown Attorney Mitchell Flagg "Other than the money, was there any other reason that you provided information to the police when you were a teenager?", Gault flatly replied "No".
 Gault was first convicted of a criminal offense at the age of 17.

-Gault became a member, together with several of his relatives of a nomadic band known variously as "the Travelers" or "the Wanderers" that operated in the rural areas of eastern Ontario that targeted elderly farmers by engaging in home renovation scams.
+Gault became a member, together with several of his relatives, of a nomadic band known variously as "the Travelers" or "the Wanderers" that operated in the rural areas of eastern Ontario targeting elderly farmers by engaging in home renovation scams.
 Gault testified in 2008 that he felt justified in targeting elderly farmers "because they have a lot of money".
-At the same time, Gault informed on his associates in his band, sometimes being paid $1,000 by the police for his information, but he testified that he informed on his brothers-in-law who were members of his band for free.
+At the same time Gault informed on his associates in his band sometimes being paid $1,000 by the police for his information.
+But he testified that he informed on his brothers-in-law who were members of his band for free.
 Gault testified that knew what barns and homes he and his associates had worked on because the work done "was horrible".
 Besides specializing in cheating senior citizens out of their life savings, Gault bit off the ear of a man in a bar fight in Campbellford.
 About the ear-biting incident, Gault stated: "It was a consensual bar fight".
 Over the years, Gault has been convicted of multiple counts of fraud, assault and uttering death threats.

-In 1996, Gault became involved with an 18-year-old woman named Linda Sebastiao, whom he started living with a month after they met and in 1997 he fathered a daughter by her.
-Sebastiao described Gault as: "He was very charming and swept me off my feet."
-Sebastiao claims that he once cheated one elderly farmer by billing him for some $260,000 for home renovation work that was never done.
-Sebastiao stated she was well aware that Gault did not make his living honestly, but that: "He gave us everything we wanted.
+In 1996 Gault became involved with an 18-year-old woman named Linda Sebastiao, whom he started living with a month after they met, in 1997 he fathered a daughter by her.
+Sebastiao description of Gault was: "He was very charming and swept me off my feet."
+Sebastiao claims that Gault once cheated one elderly farmer by billing him for some $260,000 of home renovation work that was never done.
+Sebastiao stated she was well aware that Gault did not make his living honestly but "he gave us everything we wanted.
 Everything that we needed.
 We bought a nice, cute little place."
 However, as the years went on, Sebastiao alleges that her relationship with Gault moved into a darker direction as she stated that he became jealous, dominating, possessive, and brutal.
 Sebastiao alleges that Gault did not allow her to have a driver's license and that he frequently beat her, once because the toilet paper did not roll in a manner pleasing to him.